Angericky/defragmentation-file-system/README.md

 new inodes for the files,
 data blocks at their new locations.

-## test accuracy
+## test correctness
     For each inode, I went through blocks of its data region to extract every file.
     I wrote extracting file code in 'extract.c'.
     There are three files whose nlink is 0, which means they are unused.
 So only the left 17 files are extracted.

 ## what's more